bitshifter/bitshifter.github.io/_posts/2018-04-29-rust-ray-tracer-in-one-weekend.md

 }
 ```

-The [`if let`](https://doc.rust-lang.org/book/second-edition/ch06-03-if-let.html) is a convenient syntactic sugar for pattern matching when you only care about one value, in this case the `Some`.
+The [if let](https://doc.rust-lang.org/book/second-edition/ch06-03-if-let.html) syntax is a convenient way to perform pattern matching when you only care about one value, in this case the `Some`.
 Destructuring is being used again here to access the contents of the tuple returned in the `Option`.

 C++ does have support for both `tuple` in C++11 and `optional` in C++17 so I've written something somewhat equivalent to the Rust version using C++17 below.
 I find the Rust a lot more ergonomic and readable, not to mention there are no exceptions to worry about.